LouisStAmour/autotranslate-sms-android-client/README.md

+# Auto-Translating SMS client based on QKSMS

+This is a proof-of-concept.
+Make sure to edit MainActivity.java to add your Client ID and Secret for Microsoft Translator!

 # QKSMS

 QKSMS is an open source replacement to the [stock messaging app](https://github.com/android/platform_packages_apps_mms) on Android.
 It is currently available on the Google Play Store.